Nemitzz/REST-API-TOKEN-BASED/README.md

   APP_URL=http://localhost:
   APP_PORT=3001
 ```

-- Run a migration of the tables using the command: `npx sequelize-cli db:migrate`
+- Run a migration of the tables using the command:
+  `npx sequelize-cli db:migrate`

 ## Usage

-Instructions on how to run the application locally.
+Instructions on how to run the application.

 In your terminal (VSCode, GIT Bash, Windows Terminal, etc.):

+- You will need a database (MariaDB), it can be local
 - Run the following command: `npm run dev`

 ## API Routes